-creates variables and timers for the handling of value and reference parameters in the actual scope of the test component or module control myEntity.
+creates variables, timers and port references for the handling of value and reference parameters in the actual scope of the test component or module control myEntity.
 The variables for the handling of value parameters are initialized with the corresponding values provided in the call record.
 The variables and timers for the handling of reference parameters get the provided location.
 In addition, they get a value of an existing variable or timer in another scope unit of the component in which the call record was created.
+Port references get the provided name as value for the COMP-PORT-NAME field.